 South Dakota Codified Laws: Title 25 - Domestic Relations Chapter

 The plaintiff (the person filing for divorce) must currently reside in South Dakota when the divorce is filed.
 Military personnel must also be stationed in SD when the divorce is filed.

 How do you file for a divorce in South Dakota?

 A separation or divorce may be filed with the Circuit Court in the county where either party resides.
-The defendant has 60 days in which to respond to the divorce summons, and has the option of requesting a change of venue to the county where he or she resides.
+The defendant has 30 days from the date of service in which to respond to the divorce summons, and has the option of requesting a change of venue to the county where he or she resides.
 There is a 60 day minimum waiting period after divorce papers are served before the case can proceed.

 What are the South Dakota grounds for divorce?

 A divorce may be granted for any of the following grounds: